yunfan/punyforth/README.md

 <limit> <start> do <loop-body> loop
 ```

 *Do* loops iterate through integers by starting at *start* and incrementing until you reach the *limit*.
 The word *i* pushes the loop index onto the stack.
-In a nested loop, the innter loop may access the loop variable of the outer loop by using the word *j*.
+In a nested loop, the inner loop may access the loop variable of the outer loop by using the word *j*.

 For example:
 ```forth